Pre-Conference Symposia and Training

-Events in development include a symposium on Extinction or management of owls: the dilemma of the barred owl invasion in California, a symposium on Marijuana Cultivation Effects on Wildlife and Habitats, a Wildlife Biologist Construction Awareness Training (WildC.A.T.), a Story Circles Narrative Training DEMO DAY with Randy Olson, and a Wilderness First Aid certification class.
+Events in development include a symposium on Extinction or management of owls: the dilemma of the barred owl invasion in California, a Wildlife Biologist Construction Awareness Training (WildC.A.T.), a Story Circles Narrative Training DEMO DAY with Randy Olson, a workshop on protecting wildlife from marijuana cultivation, and a Wilderness First Aid certification class.
 Stay tuned for more information!

 Extinction or management of owls: the dilemma of the barred owl invasion in California